 - provide simultaneous or consecutive interpretations of conversations or speeches

 - express the meaning and feeling of what is said or signed in another language in the appropriate tone and style within a range of settings

 Interpreters usually specialise in a particular language combination (French and English, for example) and may also specialise in a particular subject area, such as commerce, law, health, science, technology or welfare.

 - excellent command of English

-- knowledge in, or ability to learn, at least one other language
+- fluency or ability to learn at least one other language

 - able to interpret accurately and objectively

 - broad general knowledge

 Education and Training, Employment Opportunities and Additional Information